chapmanjacobd/library/.github/README.md

         library tildes tildes.net.db xk3

     Without cookies you are limited to the first page.
-You can use cookies like this: https://github.com/rotemdan/ExportCookies
+You can use cookies like this https://github.com/rotemdan/ExportCookies
         library tildes tildes.net.db xk3 --cookies ~/Downloads/cookies-tildes-net.txt